gregzhadko/Hangfire.Documentation/getting-started/aspnet-core-applications.rst

    info: Hangfire.BackgroundJobServer[0]
       Hangfire Server stopped.

-You can also kill your process, but in this case some background jobs may be delayed in invocation.
+You can also kill your process, but in this case, some background jobs may be delayed in invocation.